stilettogeek/stilettogeek/README.md

 # Welcome to StilettoGeek 👠
-*Where strategy meets technology—with heart, data, and bold thinking.*
+Where data meets direction and bold thinking drives real outcomes.

 **Curated by Khalilah Filmore**
 Founder of MEDkeen Solutions® | StilettoGeek in the Cloud | I’m rewriting the playbook with AI, big data, and strategy; heels on, vision forward.